-We are introducing a new service that will allow you to create a my Social Security account with us and view your Social Security Statement online.
-To do this, you must:
+We offer an online service that allows you to open a personalized my Social Security account and view your Social Security Statement online.
+To open your account, you must:

 - Have a valid E-mail address;

 - Have a U.S. mailing address; and

 - Be at least 18 years of age.

 To protect the privacy of your identity and your Social Security Statement information, we are using a new identity verification process.
 To verify your identity, we will ask you for personal information, including answers to questions that only you should be able to answer.

 The new process:

 - Issues you a unique User ID (Username and Password);

 - Complies with federal laws, regulations, and guidelines.